-For the consumer GES, we developed the GES Risk and Exposure Tool or “EGRET” to assist with REACH chemical safety assessments of solvents.
-EGRET is positioned as a Tier 1+ model, which means that predictions fall between conservative Tier 1 tools like ECETOC TRA and more sophisticated, higher tier models or measured data.
+For the consumer GES, the GES Risk and Exposure Tool or “EGRET” to assist with REACH chemical safety assessments of solvents was developed.
+EGRET is positioned as a Tier 1+ model, which means that predictions fall between conservative Tier 1 tools like ECETOC TRA and more sophisticated, higher-tier models or measured data.

 Although this tool is for consumer related applications, it requires expert knowledge to use.
 You will need an understanding of how consumer exposures are determined and associated risks are evaluated.